samkearney/esta-ngl/docs/concepts/interface_definition.rst

 =====

 An interface's **class** is a string identifying an individual interface definition.
-This string must be unique within the :ref:`concepts-general-definition-list` that contains the interface definition.
+This string must be unique within the :ref:`concepts-general-library` that contains the interface definition.

 .. _concepts-interface-definition-description: